microsoft/TypeScript/doc/spec/Functions.md

 ## Function Overloads { #function-overloads }

 Function overloads allow a more accurate specification of the patterns of invocation supported by a function than is possible with a single signature.
-The compile-time processing of a call to an overloaded function chooses the best candidate overload for the particular arguments and the return type of that overload becomes the result type the function call expression.
+A call to an overloaded function chooses the best overload for the provided arguments and the return type of that overload becomes the type of the function call expression.
-Thus, using overloads it is possible to statically describe the manner in which a function's return type varies based on its arguments.
+Thus, using overloads, it is possible to statically describe the way a function's return type varies based on its arguments.
 Overload resolution in function calls is described further in section [#function-calls]<!--4.15-->.

 Function overloads are purely a compile-time construct.
 They have no impact on the emitted JavaScript and thus no run-time cost.

 The parameter list of a function overload cannot specify default values for parameters.
 In other words, an overload may use only the `?` form when specifying optional parameters.

 The following is an example of a function with overloads.